 I feel like boys today are being attack from all sides: vaccines that predominantly affect them, plastic products that will affect their fertility, and a general attitude that being a boy is some how bad.
 That is not to say that girls are treated with the utmost respect, but the environmental changes that we see today are affecting boys in a very profound and dangerous way, and, in effect, our future.
 Now, I am not saying that pollution does not effect girls negatively, in fact I think it is effecting girls in a way that has not been reported on yet (and I have my suspicions that all of these feminizing hormones work to contribute to estrogen dominance in girls).

-It seems like in society today, men are portrayed like sex-hungry, dumb, and abusive.
+It seems like in society today, men are portrayed like sex-hungry, dumb, and abusive creatures, without souls and hearts.
 There are so many negative attitudes towards boys in movies, television, and music that I think we are conditioning a whole new generation to just value the opposite sex for nothing more than mere satisfaction of primal urges.

 Like I said before, it is time to resurrect the image of males in general, and to stop casting them into categories.
 I think we can start that by stopping circumcision.
 I mean, in the website, some women even described the natural male penis as gross looking and disgusting!
 Any way, I know that when I have children, my sons will most certainly NOT be circumcised.
 I will leave them as nature has intended them to be.
 I know beforehand, when I was on the dark side (pro-circumcision), I cited religious arguments to sustain my position.
 I can no longer use that as a reason to destroy my future son's body, and I won't use that as a reason.
 After watching an actual circumcision I cannot reconcile within my heart to do something so dastardly to a newborn, and I cannot conceive how any one else can do that to their kids.
 Even then, my heart was torn apart by this commandment and by the prospects of having to do this.
 But I won't.
 It is not my son's choice to do this to himself, so I won't start off his life on such a bad foot!